droberts-ada/teaching-react/week1.md

 - Be careful about naming conventions
 - Use more visuals

-To give a little context about the program, this was week 17 of our 24-week program.
-Our adult students are with us 8 hours a day, 5 days a week.
+To give a little context, React started in week 17 of our 24-week program.
+Our adult students are with us 8 hours a day 5 days a week, so by this point they've done a fair bit of programming.
 Prior to React we had 14 weeks of Ruby and Rails, and 2 weeks of vanilla JavaScript and jQuery.

 If you're interested in seeing what we've come up with, our textbook is [free and open-source on GitHub](https://github.com/Ada-Developers-Academy/textbook-curriculum/tree/master/React).